Thora Silverthorne

-Thora Silverthorne (25 November 1910 – 17 January 1999), also known as "Red Silverthorne", was a British Communist, nurse and healthcare activist.
-She worked as a nanny for MP Somerville Hastings in her youth.
-She is most known for her service to the International Brigades during the Spanish Civil War, and for her roles in helping to found both Britain's National Health Service (NHS), and co-founding Britain's first union for rank and file nurses.
+Thora Silverthorne (25 November 1910 – 17 January 1999), also known as "Red Silverthorne", was a nurse, a healthcare activist, and a lifelong member of the Communist Party of Great Britain (CPGB).
+She is most known for her service to the International Brigades during the Spanish Civil War, for co-founding Britain's first union for rank-and-file nurses, and for helping to set up the National Health Service (NHS).

-Silverthorne was a life-long member of the Communist Party of Great Britain (CPGB).

 Early life

-Thora Silverthorne was born into a working-class mining family in Abertillery, Wales on 25 November 1910, to Sarah (née Boyt) and George Silverthorne, the fifth of eight children.
+Thora Silverthorne was born into a working-class mining family in Abertillery, Wales on 25 November 1910, to Sarah (née Boyt) and George Silverthorne.
+She was the fifth of eight children.
 Her father was an early recruit to the CPGB, an active member of the South Wales Mines Federation, and a coal hewer at the Six Bells Colliery.
 She grew up in Abertillery and went to Nantyglo Primary School before winning a scholarship to Abertillery Grammar School.
 She attended Sunday school at the Blaenau Gwent Baptist Chapel.

 When Silverthorne's mother died in August 1927, she and her family relocated to Reading, Berkshire.

-She joined the Young Communist League at the age of 16 during the 1926 United Kingdom general strike, and soon afterwards was seen chairing meetings with the communist trade union leader Arthur Horner, and later joined the CPGB.
-Although she was also a member of the UK Labour party, she remained a lifelong member of the CPGB.
-During her teenage years in Reading, Silverthorne supported herself by selling the Daily Worker to railway staff, and she worked as a Nanny for Somerville Hastings, Reading's Labour Party MP and founder of the Socialist Medical Association (SMA).
+She joined the Young Communist League at age 16 during the 1926 United Kingdom general strike.
+Soon afterwards she was chairing meetings with communist trade union leader Arthur Horner, and then she joined the CPGB.
+Although she held membership in the UK Labour party, she remained a lifelong CPGB member.

+During her teenage years in Reading, Silverthorne supported herself by selling the Daily Worker to railway staff.
+She also worked as a nanny for Somerville Hastings, Reading's Labour Party MP and founder of the Socialist Medical Association (SMA).
 Hastings was known to have supported Silverthorne's ambition to become a nurse.
-In March 1931, Silverthorne started training as a nurse at the Radcliffe Infirmary in Oxford, where her older sister Olive was already working as a nurse.
-She volunteered as a nurse for Lancashire hunger marchers passing through Oxford during the National Hunger March, and was prone to "helping herself to bandages and dressings" from the wards of the Radcliffe Infirmary.
-During her time in Oxford, she was given the nickname "Red Silverthorne" for her communist activities, and would also become friends with the Marxist historian Christopher Hill who she met through the Oxford communist society known as the October Club.
+In March 1931, she started nurse training at the Radcliffe Infirmary in Oxford, where her older sister Olive was already working as a nurse.
+During the National Hunger March, Silverthorne volunteered as a nurse for Lancashire hunger marchers passing through Oxford.
+She was prone to "helping herself to bandages and dressings" from the wards of the Radcliffe Infirmary.
+While at Oxford she was given the nickname "Red Silverthorne" for her communist activities.
+She became friends there with Marxist historian Christopher Hill, whom she met through the Oxford communist society known as the October Club.